miqrogroove/xmb/README.md

 Visit the `/install/` path on the website to complete the setup.

+## Translation

+There are two dozen languages with partial translations hosted at [xmb-translation](https://github.com/miqrogroove/xmb-translation).

+We need translators to help update the new version of XMB!
+You may contribute changes directly on GitHub, or upload them to our main forum.

 ## Getting Involved

 Issues, requests, discussions, and reports are all welcome here.
 Note that we have a primary forum and bug tracker on our website.